pipeforce/pipeforce.github.io/docs/guides/messaging/10_messaging.md

 PIPEFORCE can manage the creation, registration and deletion of exchanges, consumers, queues and bindings automatically for you.

 As soon as you save a pipeline containing a `message.receive` command to the property store, by default a new queue with a name given by parameter `queue` will be automatically created for you, if not already exists.
 In case no `queue` parameter is given, the queue name will be automtically derived from the pipeline name (= default name).
+This default name has the format `APPNAME_pipline_PIPELINENAME`, whereas `APPNAME` will be replaced by the name of the app, the pipeline resides in and `PIPELINENAME` by the name of the pipeline which contains the `message.receive` command.

 Additionally, a binding and a consumer listening to the given message key will be automatically created for you and linked with the queue.
 So no queue, binding or consumer management is required by default.

-If you delete or change a `message.receive` command inside a pipeline, the according consumer will be removed, but the queue and bindings will not be deleted by default.
+If you delete or change a `message.receive` command inside a pipeline, the according consumer will be removed, but the queue and bindings will **not** be deleted by default.

 :::tip How to change the default?
-You can change this default behaviour by using the parameter `managed` which can be set to these values:
+You can change this default behaviour by using the parameter `manageQueue` which can be set to these values:

 - `false` = No message entities like queues and bindings will be created or deleted automatically.
 You have to manage all of this by your own (not recommended).
 - `create` = This is the default.
-In this case, the queue will be created automatically in case it doesn't exist yet.
+In this case, the queue will be created automatically in case it doesn't exist yet and the bindings will be attached to it.
 But it **wont** be altered or deleted automatically aftwards.
 - `delete` = In this case, the queue will be deleted in case the `message.receive` command has been changed or removed from the pipeline or the pipeline got deleted.
 The creation of queue and bindings is **not** automated.
 - `create,delete` = This combines automation of creation and deletion as described above.

-Regardless of the parameter `managed`, the creation, deletion and scaling of the according consumer is always done automatically.
+Regardless of the parameter `manageQueue`, the creation, deletion and scaling of the according **consumer** is always done automatically.
 :::

 ### Accessing Payload

-It's also possible to send data with any message, it's called the **payload**.
+It's also possible to send message with additional data: Which is called the **payload**.

-Let's assume, the data structure of such a sales order was defined by the integration team and looks like this:
+Let's assume, the data structure of a sales order was defined by the integration team and looks like this:

 ```json
 {